Nine Lessons and Carols: Order of service

-The format of the first Festival of Nine Lessons and Carols did not differ substantially from the one known at King's College, Cambridge today.
-The order of the lessons was revised in 1919, and since that time the service has always begun with the hymn "Once in Royal David's City".
+The format of the Festival of Nine Lessons and Carols has not changed substantially since 1918.
+The order of the lessons was revised in 1919, since when the service has always begun with the hymn "Once in Royal David's City".
 Today the first verse is sung unaccompanied by a solo boy chorister.
-To avoid putting him under undue stress, the chorister is not told that he will be singing the solo until immediately before the service is to begin.
+To avoid putting him under undue stress, the chorister is not told that he will be singing the solo until immediately before the service.

-The Nine Lessons, which are the same every year, are read by representatives of the college and of the City of Cambridge from the 1611 Authorized King James Version of the Bible.
-The singing is divided into "carols" which are sung by the choir and "hymns" sung by the choir and congregation.
-Some services have also included anthems between the carols and hymns, such as a performance of "E'en So, Lord Jesus, Quickly Come" in 2004.
-From 1982, Director of Music Stephen Cleobury commissioned a new carol each year on behalf of the college for the choir.
-The carols vary from year to year, although some music is repeated.
-The service ends with the hymn "Hark!
+The nine lessons, which are the same every year, are read by representatives of the College and of the city of Cambridge using the text of the King James Version of the Bible published in 1611.
+The singing is made up of "carols" sung by the choir and "hymns" sung by the choir and congregation.
+Some services have also included anthems sung between the carols and hymns, such as a performance of "E'en So, Lord Jesus, Quickly Come" in 2004.
+Since 1983, a new carol has been commissioned by the College and premiered at the service.
+The carols vary from year to year, although some music is repeated, and the service ends with the hymn "Hark!
 The Herald Angels Sing".
-The following is from the service in 2008.
+The order of service in 2024 is as follows: